Iris graminea: Distribution

-Habitat
+It is native to temperate areas of Europe, and Asia, being widespread from Spain to Russia.
+Within Asia, it is found in the Caucasus and in Turkey, while in Europe, it can be found in the West, South, and East.

-It is found growing in scrubland, in grass lands, in meadows (or pastures), in open woods, and in rocky or gravelly soils of the mountains.
+It is usually found growing in scrubland, grasslands, meadows, open woods, and in rocky or gravelly soils of the mountains.

 Conservation

-I. graminea is an 'endangered species' in the Czech Republic and Slovakia, it is also listed as 'vulnerable' in Hungary.
-Within Saxony (Germany), it is listed as rare.
+I. graminea is considered an endangered species in the Czech Republic and in Slovakia, vulnerable in Hungary, and rare within Saxony.
 I. graminea is thought to be extinct in Poland, but was formerly found near Cieszyn.
-It has been listed in various Red Data Books.

 Cultivation

-I. graminea is hardy to between USDA Zones 3 to 9.
-It is hardy to Europe Zone H2.
-It can survive temperatures as low as −20 °C. It is hardy in most places of the UK.
-During the winter, the foliage dies back, leaving the rhizome under the ground.
-In very cold climates, a mulch may help the plant survive colder temperatures.
+I. graminea is hardy between USDA Zones 3 and 9 and Europe Zone H2.
+It can survive temperatures as low as −20 °C. During the winter, the foliage dies back, leaving the rhizome under the ground.
+In very cold climates, a mulch may help the plant survive.

 It can be grown in normal garden conditions.

-They prefer neutral or slightly acidic, (or lime-free), well drained, and fertile (or humus rich) soils.
-They can tolerate dry soils, or clay and heavy soils, but it prefers damp soils.
-They prefer positions in full sun, and can tolerate partial shade.
+They prefer neutral to slightly acidic, well drained, and fertile soils.
+They can tolerate dry, clay or heavy soils, but it prefers damp ones.
+They favor positions in full sun, and can tolerate partial shade.
 It requires adequate watering during growth, such as a moist spring and then drier during the summer.
-Mature plants can tolerate drought periods.

-It can be fertilized in early spring and after flowers have bloomed.
-They can be grown in a front of a mixed border, or rockery.
-As well as being naturalized in the garden, they can be also grown in containers, as long as they are well watered.
-The flowers can be used in bouquets, so can also be grown in a cutting garden.
-They do not like root disturbance, similar to other spuria irises.